ipfs/kubo/README.md

 [forum](https://discuss.ipfs.io) or our IRC channel (freenode #ipfs).

-If you believe you've found a bug, check the [issues list](https://github.com/ipfs/go-ipfs/issues) and, if you dont see your problem there, either come talk to us on IRC (freenode #ipfs) or file an issue of your own!
+If you believe you've found a bug, check the [issues list](https://github.com/ipfs/go-ipfs/issues) and, if you don't see your problem there, either come talk to us on IRC (freenode #ipfs) or file an issue of your own!

 ## Contributing